Design controls

-Design controls designates the application of a formal methodology to the conduct of product development activities.
+Design controls are the application of a formal methodology to the conduct of product development activities.

 It is often mandatory (by regulation) to implement such practice when designing and developing products within regulated industries (e.g. medical devices).

 Medical devices

 Since 1990, the Food and Drug Administration (FDA) has required that medical device manufacturers that want to market certain categories of medical devices in the USA follow Design Control requirements (21 CFR 820.30).
 At a high level, this regulation requires: